MayKoder/Physics-2_Jake_Inferno_Pinball/README.md

 ## Differences from the original game
 Things that the original game has that we have not implemented:
 - Jake fighting animations at right
-- Loop on top side
+- Loop on the top side
 - Bonus for complete all the red circles of the top level
+- Ending screen with buttons

 ## Sprites and backgrounds